omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Reset to Template
 ^^^^^^^^^^^^^^^^^

-If changes to a chart script or a dialog page prove to be a dead-end, it might be a good idea to start afresh.
+If changes to a chart script or a dialog page prove to be a dead-end, one option is to start fresh.

-The :guilabel:`Reset to Template` option in the charts context menu does lets you select some aspects of the chart to be restored to its original state, as it is in its template: the code of the charts script, the values of its properties, and/or the layout of its property editor dialog.
+The :guilabel:`Reset to Template` option in the charts context menu allows you to select some aspects of the chart to be restored to its original state, as it is in its template: the code of the chart script, the values of its properties, and/or the layout of its property editor dialog.

 .. figure:: pictures/ANF-ResetChartToTemplate.png
    :width: 80%